myreen/tda283_website/pages/project.md

 ----------------------------------------

 The restriction not to allow method override is of course severe.
 In this extension the restriction is removed and subclassing with inheritance and method override implemented.
 This requires a major change of implementation as compared to the previous extension.
 It is no longer possible to decide statically which code to run when a message is sent to an object.
-Thus each object at runtime must have a link to a class descriptor, a struct with pointers to the code of the methods of the class.
+Thus, each object at runtime must have a link to a class descriptor, a struct with pointers to the code of the methods of the class.
 These class descriptor are linked together in a list, where a class descriptor has a link to the descriptor of its superclass.
 This list is searched at runtime for the proper method to execute.
 All this is discussed more during the lectures.

 <a name="x86"></a>